Fasti Antiates Maiores: Contents

-Each day is marked with a letter from A to H, indicating the position of the day in the Roman nundinal cycle.
+Each day is marked with a letter from A to H, indicating the position of the day in the Roman nundinal cycle, with occasional further letters appended to note the ceremonial category of the day:

 The first day of each month is marked by the letter K, short for Kalendae.
-The fifth day of January, February, April, June, August, September, November and December is marked with the letters NON, short for Nonae.
-It is placed in the seventh day for the months of March, May, July, and October.
+The fifth day of January, February, April, June, August, September, November, and December is marked with the letters NON, short for Nonae, whereas NON is placed in the seventh day for the months of March, May, July, and October.
 The eighth day after the Nones of each month is labelled EIDVS (Ides).

-Some days are marked with the letters F, N or C. F is short for fastus dies ("allowed days", when it was legal to initiate action in the courts of civil law), N for Nefastus dies (banned days, when it was not), and C for comitialis dies (assembly days, when political assemblies were permitted).
+Some days are marked with the letters F, N or C. F is short for fastus dies ("allowed days", when it was legal to initiate action in the courts of civil law), N for nefastus dies (banned days, when it was not), and C for comitialis dies (assembly days, when political assemblies were permitted).